 Once your lender values your car, they may be able to offer you a loan that is a percentage of your car’s value.
 While the amount of money you could receive is based on your cars value, you could possibly receive up to $50,000 with LoanMart1.

-One of the upsides to getting a title loan is how fast the process can be.
+One of the upsides to getting title loans in Lexington, or whatever city you are in, is how fast the process can be.
 Usually, it takes about 24 hours to get a title loan from LoanMart, but it may be possible to get your funds the same day you apply3.

 If you decide to become a LoanMart customer, just know that you will be subject to a credit check.
 If you are approved for a loan, we encourage you to make your monthly payments on time to avoid any possible late charges5.